wittawatj/cadgan/README.md

   Python code.
 Reusable code should be put in this folder.
 Make subfolders (packages) as appropriate.

-* Using Anaconda is the probably the easiest way to setup a Python environment.
-  The file `cadgan_conda_env.yml` is a file exported from Anaconda.
-It can be used to create (or update) a new environment for this project.
-We all will have the same running software.
-Use the following commands:

-        // create a new environment called randgan conda create --name cadgan python=3.7

-        // activate the environment
-        conda activate cadgan

-        // update it with the file
-        conda env update -f cadgan_conda_env.yml

-* After activating an appropriate Anaconda environment, this repo is set up so that once you clone, you can do
+* This repo is set up so that once you clone, you can do

         pip install -e /path/to/the/folder/of/this/repo/